About UC Merced

 UC Merced also contributes to the economic growth of Central California.
 In the San Joaquin Valley, where unemployment and poverty rates substantially exceed California averages, campus construction has supported thousands of jobs, stimulating new business development and pumping millions of dollars into the local economy each year.

-- Since its inception in 2000, UC Merced has contributed nearly $1 billion to the San Joaquin Valley.
+- Since its inception in 2000, UC Merced has contributed about $1 billion to the San Joaquin Valley.

 - Research expenditures at the University of California, Merced, increased by more than 9 percent in the 2012-13 fiscal year, to a record $17.3 million.